noooway/love2d_arkanoid_tutorial/README.md

 **Chapter 3** proceeds to add functionality to achieve a full-featured game.
 I'm deliberately going to try to make articles in this chapter short, only sketching a general idea of what is going on.
-*Warning: the code for this chapter requires major rewrite.*
+*Warning: the code for this chapter is in a working state, but requires some minor corrections.*

 **Appendices** - which are not written yet :) - demonstrate some additional topics, such as how to use environments to define Lua modules, classes, and so on.